 The parent/legal guardian must report to the attendance office and present legal identification before being permitted to pick up a student.
-Please abide by the rules at the bottom of page 15.
+Please abide by the rules on page 14.
 CVHS faculty and administration attempt to protect instructional time for all students throughout the school year up to and including the final exams.
 All students are expected to remain in the classroom until the designated final exam end time.